Paymenter/docs/docs/guides/v0-migration.md

 ## Step 2: Follow the installation guide

-To install the beta release, you can follow the instructions in the [installation guide](/docs/installation/install.md).
+To install the release, you can follow the instructions in the [installation guide](/docs/installation/install.md).

 But instead the `Setting up database` section run: